Why do we need biomarker tests for prostate cancer diagnosis?

-Currently, the decision to biopsy and diagnosis of prostate cancer relies mainly on PSA and DRE.
-However, due to the low specificity of PSA for (high-grade) cancer, there is a significant risk of overdiagnosis since many men are diagnosed with clinically insignificant cancer.
+Today, the decision to biopsy depends mainly on PSA and DRE.
+However, because PSA has a low specificity for (high-grade) cancer, many man are diagnosed with clinically insignificant cancer.
 In turn, this may lead to (over)treatment of insignificant disease.
 Moreover, many men have a negative biopsy and are unnecessarily exposed to anxiety, pain and potential complications related to biopsy .
-It should also be noted that although biopsy remains the gold standard for the diagnosis of prostate cancer, a 10-12 core biopsy samples only a small (<1%) part of the prostate and clinically significant cancer may be missed.

-One of the major challenges in the urologic field is how to identify men who need a biopsy and, more specifically, those who harbour an increased risk of having clinically significant prostate cancer.
-Finding these men at high risk of significant cancer is essential as they will mostly benefit from earlier diagnosis and treatment.
-At the same time, it is important to reduce the number of unnecessary invasive biopsies in men without (clinically significant) cancer.
+One of the major challenges is how to identify men who need a biopsy and, more specifically, those who harbour an increased risk of having clinically significant prostate cancer.
+Finding these men is essential as they will mostly benefit from earlier diagnosis and treatment.
+It is also important to reduce the number of unnecessary invasive biopsies in men without (clinically significant) cancer.

 Biomarker tests: the answer to the challenges in prostate cancer diagnosis

-Biomarker tests help to improve the early diagnosis of prostate cancer.
-This is because they aim to identify men at risk of harbouring clinically significant cancer who need a biopsy, and who may benefit from earlier diagnosis and treatment.
+Biomarker tests help to improve the early diagnosis of clinically significant prostate cancer.
+This is because they can identify men at risk of harbouring clinically significant cancer who need a biopsy, and who may benefit from earlier diagnosis and treatment.
 Men at low risk of having clinically significant cancer can be spared an unnecessary biopsy and associated risk of anxiety, pain and complications.
-Ideally, a biomarker test has no or a very low risk of missing clinically significant cancer.
+Ideally, a diagnostic biomarker test has no or a very low risk of missing clinically significant cancer when the test result is negative.

 - To identify men at increased risk of harbouring clinically significant cancer who may benefit from earlier diagnosis and treatment